Doctors Note Logo

 Punches in the Dark?
 Why Acting Out Dreams is a Medical Red Flag

-Acting out dreams with punching, kicking, shouting, or leaping from bed is not normal sleep and often points to REM sleep behavior disorder, which raises injury risk and, especially after age 50, can be an early signal of Parkinson’s disease, Lewy body dementia, or multiple system atrophy.
+Acting out dreams—punching, kicking, shouting, or leaping from bed—is not normal sleep behavior.
+It often signals REM sleep behavior disorder (RBD), a condition that increases injury risk for you and your bed partner.
+After age 50, RBD can also be an early warning sign of neurodegenerative conditions like Parkinson's disease, Lewy body dementia, or multiple system atrophy.

 answer background